r83wheeler/r83wheeler/README.md

 -->
 - 🔭 I graduated from Awesome Inc. Full Stack Web Development program.
 - 💼 I am experienced in HTML, CSS, JavaScript, Python, MySQL & Firebase.
-- 🌱 I’m currently learning Django, PostgreSQL, and AWS.
+- 🌱 I’m currently learning Python 3, Ethical Hacking and anything Cybersecurity.
 - 👯 I’m looking to collaborate on anything that has to do with fighting climate change.
 - 💬 Ask me about my story on how and why I transitioned from an Electrician to a Software QA Engineer.
 - 📫 How to reach me: [Gmail](http://r83wheeler@gmail.com) | [LinkedIn](http://linkedin.com/in/russellswheeler/).